HMNB Portsmouth: Samuel Bentham and industrial revolution

 In 1796 Samuel Bentham was appointed Inspector General of Naval Works by the Admiralty with the brief of modernising the Royal Dockyards.
 As such, he took on responsibility for overseeing the continued rebuilding at Portsmouth and initiated further key engineering works.
 A prolific inventor and precision engineer, Bentham's initiatives at Portsmouth ranged from instituting new management principles in the manufacturing departments to developing the first successful steam-powered bucket dredger, which began work in the harbour in 1802.
-His other projects included the following:

 The 1761 rebuilding plan had envisaged the old wooden double dock being refurbished, but Bentham instead proposed expanding the Basin (building over the double dock in the process) and adding a further pair of single docks built entirely of stone (unlike previous 'stone docks' which had had timber floors).
 The proposal was accepted; the new docks (now known as Nos 2 and 3 docks) were completed in 1802-3 and are still in place today (accommodating HMS Victory and the Mary Rose respectively).
 While constructing a new entrance to the Basin, Bentham introduced the innovation of an inverted masonry arch to tie together the walls on either side.
 He went on to use the same principle in constructing the new dry docks attached to the basin; it soon became standard for dock construction around the world.
 In constructing the docks and basin he made pioneering use of Smeaton's waterproof cement.
 He also designed a "ship caisson" to close off the entrance to the basin (another innovation which soon became a standard design).